nperon/workshop/src/pages/2022-08-20-git/index.md

 git push --force origin feat/add-my-feature
 ```

-## Get back to older commit with several commits pushed to the remote
+## Get back to older commit after several commits pushed to the remote

 Use ```git log``` and ```git reflog``` to identify the
 commit to target and get its sha1, say COMMIT_HASH